cesarhusrod/sarai_piezo_precip/README.md

 1. Only one value is valid for each parameter.
 2. All values are considered as text by notebook.
 3. The notebook cells that process URL parameters were developped exclusively for given default values.
-If you change them, you'll have to adapt then according to compression and/or package methods used by new sources pointed by parameters group by *urls* section.
+If you change them, you'll have to adapt them according to compression and/or package methods used by new sources pointed by parameters group by *urls* section.

 This table shows you information about parameters you can find in *config.ini* file: